hando189890/COMS6113_Database_Research/README.md

 ## Files Description:
 - English-Seq2seq-From_Scratch.ipynb: English version of seq2seq model in Text to SQL task
-- English_T5_Fine_tuned_Pretrained.ipynb: English version of T5 model in Text to SQL task
+- English-T5-Fine_tuned_Pretrained.ipynb: English version of T5 model in Text to SQL task
-- English_mbart_Fine_tuned_Pretrained.ipynb: English version of Multilingual mbart model in Text to SQL task
+- English-mbart-Fine_tuned_Pretrained.ipynb: English version of Multilingual mbart model in Text to SQL task
 - Chinese-schema-aware-denoising-mbart-Fine_tuned-Retrain.ipynb: Chinese version of Multilingual mbart model in Text to SQL task
 - Mixture-schema-aware-denoising-mbart-Fine_tuned-Retrain.ipynb: Mixed Chinese and English version of Multilingual mbart model in Text to SQL task
 - Chinese-mbart-Fine_tuned-Retrain.ipynb: Fine_tuned Chinese version of monolingual mbart model in Text to SQL task